suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-parameter-custom

 This parameter is an extension point for any proprietary, application specific conditions and directives.
+It MUST NOT be used in the common sequence.
+This effectively scopes each custom command to a particular Vendor Identifier/Class Identifier pair.

 ### SUIT_Condition